-The industry is just now getting hold of how to use terms like diamond as opposed to lab-grown diamond.
+The industry is still getting a hold of how to use terms like diamond as opposed to lab-grown diamond.
 There's no time for a breather before the next complexity comes along.
-Now there's a diamond hybrid.
-Natural-synthetic hybrid diamonds will be on the market and it's important to understand just what in the world they are, so we can ensure customers are properly educated.
+Now there's a diamond hybrid and various synthetic options available.
+Yep.
+Natural-synthetic hybrid diamonds are on the market, and it's important to understand just what in the world they are so we can ensure consumers are properly educated.

-A diamond hybrid is a composite.
-It's part natural diamond and part synthetically grown.
-The Gemological Institute of America (GIA) identified a “0.64-carat fancy grayish-greenish blue cushion modified brilliant” as being a natural diamond with CVD synthetic diamond overgrowth.
+In other words, the simplest answer to the question of "What is a diamond hybrid?" is this: a diamond hybrid is a composite.
+It's part crystal - sometimes part natural diamond - and part synthetically grown.
+In fact, the Gemological Institute of America (GIA) identified a “0.64-carat fancy grayish-greenish blue cushion modified brilliant” as being a natural diamond with CVD synthetic diamond overgrowth.

+There's that term again, CVD.
+It stands for Chemical Vapor Deposition.
 If that's confusing to you, you're not alone.
-Basically, the natural diamond contained yellow beneath its substrate.
+Basically, in the case of the GIA-identified stone, the natural diamond contained yellow beneath its substrate.
 By growing a gray and blue CVD synthetic layer over the natural diamond, it combined with the natural diamond to create a new color, while adding extra weight.

 This was the second such diamond hybrid assessed by the GIA.
 The prior diamond identified by the GIA was a 0.33-carat fancy blue from May 2017.
 It was also a Type IIb with a similar CVD layer.
 The big difference between the two diamonds is that the newer one has a much thicker CVD layer (200 microns vs. only 80).